intel/stacks/hpcrs/README.md

 The HPCRS provides a pre-built Docker image, which includes instructions on building the image from source.
 HPCRS is open-sourced to make sure developers have easy access to the source code and are able to customize it.
-HPCRS is built using the latest *clearlinux/os-core* Docker image.

 HPCRS provides the following software components:

-  - [Clear Linux* OS](https://clearlinux.org) as the base image
+  - [CentOS](https://https://www.centos.org) as the base image
   - [PyTorch*](https://pytorch.org/)
   - [Horovod*](https://github.com/horovod/horovod)
   - [OpenMP*](https://www.openmp.org/)